 There is a reason why the locals refer to November as “never miss a sunrise November.”
 The onset of winter is a special time in the Canadian Rockies.
 The changing seasons brings about fiery skies and a fresh blanket of snow on the mountain peaks.
 The beauty of early winter in the Rockies is that only the shallow lakes freeze while the deeper lakes remain open.
 This means that we can explore the alien landscapes created by frozen methane bubbles in the shallow lakes while still having an opportunity to capture stunning winter-wonderland reflections in the deeper lakes.
-Join me this November, for six unforgettable days of photography and adventure on the ‘Banff Winter Wonderland Photography Workshop!’
+Join me in November, for seven unforgettable days of photography and adventure on the ‘Banff Winter Wonderland Photography Workshop!’

 Of course, if you follow my work you already know that I am completely enraptured with the night sky, especially in winter!
 Although the Milky Way core is not visible, the beauty of the stars shimmering in the crisp wintery air, and reflected from the small patches of open water under peaks freshly dusted with snow is a vision you will never forget.
 Early sunsets and long nights will allow us plenty of opportunities to capture the magic of a winter night in the majestic Canadian Rockies.